-Compressed air couplers are part of the compressed air air line connection tag team, the couplers and connectors.
-There is a page about compressed air connectors on this site too, if you wish more information on them.
+Compressed air couplers are part of the compressed air line connection tag team, the couplers, and connectors.
+There is a page about compressed air connectors on this site too if you wish more information on them.

 In the photo below all of the couplers are from the same manufacturer though each has a different method of being connected to an air hose or air appliance.

 For the industrial user, you can purchase quality couplers and connectors from your industrial compressor distributor or industrial supply house.
-Same rule applies.
+The same rule applies.
 Only keep compatible brands in stock.
-Otherwise you’ll always grab the wrong one when working on a new application, necessitating a trip back to the tool crib and wasted time.
+Otherwise, you’ll always grab the wrong one when working on a new application, necessitating a trip back to the tool crib and wasted time.

 It’s very easy to do.
 If you are using an air drill or grinder or air nailer or any air tool that has its connector plugged into a coupler on the air hose, it is almost impossible not to impart a sideways motion to the coupler-connector connection as you are using the tool.
 In so doing, you are side-loading that connection.

-When that occurs, the coupler/connector can leak, particularly if it is a low cost set.
-You will hear the connection hissing, and in so doing, bleeding compressed air, the energy that was used to compress the air, and the money you spent on that energy, to atmosphere!
+When that occurs, the coupler/connector can leak, particularly if it is a low-cost set.
+You will hear the connection hissing, and in so doing, bleeding compressed air, the energy that was used to compress the air, and the money you spent on that energy, to the atmosphere!

-If you buy good quality couplers and connectors, they are more reliable, easier to insert and remove and are generally able to better resist leaking, important issues if you are using compressed air regularly and often.
+If you buy a high-quality pneumatic quick coupler and connectors, they are more reliable, easier to insert and remove, and are generally able to better resist leaking, important issues if you are using compressed air regularly and often.